jenkinsci/pipeline-plugin/COMPATIBILITY.md

 Plugins can also implement custom Workflow steps with specialized behavior by adding a dependency on `workflow-step-api`.
 Generally you will extend `AbstractStepImpl`, `AbstractStepDescriptorImpl`, and `AbstractStepExecutionImpl` (or `AbstractSynchronousStepExecution`).

+## Historical background

+Traditional Jenkins `Job`s are defined in a fairly deep type hierarchy: `FreestyleProject` → `Project` → `AbstractProject` → `Job` → `AbstractItem` → `Item`.
+(As well as paired `Run` types: `FreestyleBuild`, etc.)
+In older versions of Jenkins, much of the interesting implementation was in `AbstractProject` (or `AbstractBuild`), which was packed full of assorted features not present in `Job` (or `Run`).
+Some of these features were also needed by Workflow, like having a programmatic way to start a build (optionally with parameters), or lazy-load build records, or integrate with SCM triggers.
+Others were not applicable to Workflow, like declaring a single SCM and a single workspace per build, or being tied to a specific label, or running a linear sequence of build steps within the scope of a single Java method call.

+`WorkflowJob` directly extends `Job` since it cannot act like an `AbstractProject`.
+Therefore some refactoring was needed, to make the relevant features available to other `Job` types without code or API duplication.
+Rather than introduce yet another level into the type hierarchy (and freezing for all time the decision about which features are more “generic” than others), mixins were introduced.
+Each encapsulates a set of related functionality originally tied to `AbstractProject` but now also usable from `WorkflowJob` (and potentially other future `Job` types).

+* `ParameterizedJobMixIn` allows a job to be scheduled to the queue (the older `BuildableItem` was inadequate), taking care also of build parameters and the REST build trigger.
+* `SCMTriggerItem` integrates with `SCMTrigger`, including a definition of which SCM or SCMs a job is using, and how it should perform polling.
+It also allows various plugins to interoperate with the Multiple SCMs plugin without needing an explicit dependency.
+Supersedes and deprecates `SCMedItem`.
+* `LazyBuildMixIn` handles the plumbing of lazy-loading build records (a system introduced in Jenkins 1.485).

+For Workflow compatibility, plugins formerly referring to `AbstractProject`/`AbstractBuild` will generally need to start dealing with `Job`/`Run` but may also need to refer to `ParameterizedJobMixIn` and/or ``SCMTriggerItem`.
+(`LazyBuildMixIn` is rarely needed from outside code, as the methods defined in `Job`/`Run` suffice for typical purposes.)

+Future improvements to Workflow may well require yet more implementation code to be extracted from `AbstractProject`/`AbstractBuild`.
+The main constraint is the need to retain binary compatibility.